 UV light sanitizers designed for home use are unregulated.
 Some manufacturers send their machines to labs for testing.
 I have seen reviews of some equipment by doctors who have tested the equipment they are reviewing.
 Nonetheless, evidence of their effectiveness is mostly anecdotal.

 According to an article in WebMD, it’s hard to invent UV-C technology that’s both safe and effective.
 Therefore, the best products tend to be expensive—up to $500.
 The article says that the less expensive products don’t work well.
 Expect to spend at least $150 for anything but a wand.

 Another problem?
 People who buy them may not use them carefully.
 It takes time for UV light to kill.
 A quick scan of a surface with a UV sanitizing light wand won’t do much damage to the germs.

-Here are reviews of three different UV technologies.
+Here are reviews of two different UV technologies.

 - UV light sanitizing wand from 59S for objects too large to put in a box.

 - Handheld UV light sanitizing vacuum from Raycop for sanitizing upholstery, mattresses, and other fabrics.